 - There is cellphone reception in most places on the tracks/routes.
 Phone 111.

 - Do not attempt to enter the bush to go down unless you have found either Avalanche Peak or Scotts tracks.
 The bush-covered country is very steep with impassable bluffs and cliffs.

 - Do not travel in the dark.
 Stay put until daybreak.

 - Keep to the track – if you get lost then find shelter, stay calm and try to assist searchers.

-If you have followed the Outdoor Safety Code and told someone where you are going, Search and Rescue procedures will be started once you are noted as overdue.
+If you have followed the Land Safety Code and told someone where you are going, Search and Rescue procedures will be started once you are noted as overdue.